johnbeynonorg/render-deploy-manager/README.md

 # Render Deploy Manager

-A utility service to allow control of deploys across multiple services using either a parallel or sequential strategegy.
+A utility service to allow control of deploys across multiple services using either a parallel or sequential strategy.
+Most useful if you have auto deploy set to false for services.

-## Usage
+### Usage

-* Deploy this service as a Render blueprint to your account
+* Deploy this service as a Render Blueprint to your account
-* Use the `config_template.json` to prepare config and add it as secret file to the deployed service
+* Use the `config_template.json` to prepare config and add it as secret file to the deployed service naming it `config.json` and ensure the service is deployed
-* Make a GET request to /deploy?deploy_key=<your `deploy_key` value>
+* Make a GET request to /deploy?deploy_key=<one of your `deploy_key` values>* The service log output will show whats going on
-* Wait.

 ### Parallel strategy